 The culture you have today delivers the results you achieve.
 If you want different results, you have to shape a different culture.
 This is the guiding principle of our book Change the Culture, Change the Game.

-How do companies shift their culture to deliver new, better, or different results than they were achieving six months ago?
+How do companies perform a culture shift to deliver new, better, or different results than they were achieving six months ago?

 Many business leaders just don’t know where to start.
 Even in a “normal” year, they feel culture is ambiguous, it would take too long to try to change, and it’s something they can’t fully grasp or understand, much less leverage to gain any business advantage.